c-cube/printbox/README.md

 # PrintBox_unicode.setup();;
 ```

+> Notice that in order for printbox.unicode to be available, [uutf](https://opam.ocaml.org/packages/uutf/) and [uucp](https://opam.ocaml.org/packages/uucp/) need to be installed.

 ##### The manual way

 Let's use the libraries `uutf` and `uucp` to compute more accurate size hints.